 We find suggestive evidence of a differential effect of high exposure to flood-related storm events on the capitalization of protection and spillover effects.
 As shown in Figure 5, there is a statistically-significant, positive, and large in magnitude difference in sale price between protected parcels that experience a PDD and those that do not in the years immediately following the event.
-A similar pattern emerges when examining the dynamics effects of flood exposure on spillover effects: spillover exposed parcels that experience a PDD sell at a discount relative to spillover exposed parcels that do not experience a PDD in the years immediately following the disaster.
+A similar pattern emerges when examining the dynamic effects of flood exposure on spillover effects: spillover exposed parcels that experience a PDD sell at a discount relative to spillover exposed parcels that do not experience a PDD in the years immediately following the disaster.
 Interestingly, the differential effect of experiencing a PDD event appears stronger for spillover exposed parcels than those in levee protected areas, suggesting that the information contained in these events may come in the form of realized damage to a household's property or nearby properties.

 These results suggest that households learn about the impact of USACE-levee construction on properties' flood risks based on recent experience with floods.
 This is in line with existing literature that finds that models of Bayesian learning about flood risks provide a reasonable fit to observed household behaviors in insurance and real estate markets (Gallagher, 2014; Bakkensen and Barrage, 2021).
-We provide supplemental evidence to Figure 5 in Appendix Table C3, where we report post-levee construction DD estimates of protection and spillover effects for low- and high-flood exposed transactions based on data from NOAA's Storm Events database.22 We find that levee-protected parcels with a lagged 2-year count

-$^{^{22}}$ We report the event study results for PDD in the text since these represent large, salient events which are likely to convey information to local housing markets.
-However, given the potential political factors that play into the declaration of federal disaster declarations, we explore whether a similar effect of exposure to flood events exists in more objective measures of flood events.
-Since there is a much lower threshold to of flood-related storm events that exceed the 75th percentile have 3.6% higher value than low flood exposed, levee-protected parcels.
-We also find that waterway-adjacent, spilloverexposed parcels with a lagged 2-year count of flood-related storm events that exceed the 75th percentile have 3.4% lower value than low flood exposed, spillover-exposed parcels.
+We provide supplemental evidence to Figure 5 in Appendix Table C8, where we report post-levee construction DD estimates of protection and spillover effects for low- and high-flood exposed transactions based on data from NOAA's Storm Events database.
+We find that levee-protected parcels with a lagged 2-year count of flood-related storm events that exceed the 75th percentile have 3.6% higher value than low flood exposed, levee-protected parcels.
+We also find that waterway-adjacent, spillover-exposed parcels with a lagged 2-year count of flood-related storm events that exceed the 75th percentile have 3.4% lower value than low flood exposed, spillover-exposed parcels.

 The fact that households appear to update their valuation of changes in flood risk following exposure to floods raises the question of to what extent the flood risk effects of levee construction are fully capitalized in housing markets.
-Appendix Figure C5 compares the expected damages from a 100-year flood for protected parcels in our sample with our estimate of the protection benefit provided by USACE-constructed levees.
-This exercise finds suggestive evidence of incomplete capitalization of flood protection benefits in housing prices.
+Appendix Figure C5 compares the expected damages from a 100-year flood for protected parcels in our sample, which we calculate using property attributes and USACE depth-damage curves, with our estimate of the protection benefit provided by USACE-